 Veggie rich grain bowls (a.k.a. salads) are my default when I’m craving something healthy and satisfying.

 You can use all kinds of whole grains to create hearty, delicious combinations for nutrient dense meals.
-I’ve made grain bowls with brown rice in this Sicilian Style Rice Salad, used farro in this Italian Bean Salad, wild rice for this pickled cherry cold rice salad, barley in this chopped salad and kamut in this ancient grains salad.
+I’ve made grain bowls with brown rice in this Sicilian Style Rice Salad, used farro in this Mediterranean Farro Salad, wild rice for this pickled cherry cold rice salad, barley in this chopped salad and kamut in this ancient grains salad.

 Quinoa is another super grain that plays a starring role in my healthier recipes, including this tasty chicken and kale quinoa salad.